codingMustache/codingMustache/README.md

 ## Joke of the Day

-The shovel was a ground-breaking invention.
+What did the ocean say to the beach?
+Thanks for all the sediment.

 ## Daily Trivia

-What major programming language does Unreal Engine 4 use?
+Which data structure does FILO apply to?
- 1. C++
+ 1. Queue
- 2. C#
+ 2. Heap
- 3. Assembly
+ 3. Tree
- 4. ECMAScript
+ 4. Stack

 <details>
   <summary>Answer</summary>
-  C++
+  Stack
 </details>